-Optimized Cython code for computing relation matrices in certain cases¶
+Optimized computing of relation matrices in certain cases#

 Perform Sparse Gauss elimination on a matrix all of whose columns have at most 2 nonzero entries with relations all 1 or -1.